Frequently Asked Questions

 What does it mean that Medic Mobile is the CHT’s technical steward?

-Medic Mobile, a US 501(c)(3) public charity incorporated in the United States, serves as the technical lead and initial steward for the Community Health Toolkit open-source project.
-The organization contributes open-source code, design resources, documentation, and other assets, and also facilitates contributions from others.
+Medic Mobile, a US 501(c)(3) public charity incorporated in the United States, serves as the technical steward for the Community Health Toolkit open-source project.
+The organization contributes open source code, design resources, documentation, and other assets, and also facilitates contributions from others.

 Since 2010, Medic Mobile’s staff of a hundred implementers, designers, developers, data scientists, and researchers has supported community health systems in more than twenty countries, making the organization one of the largest implementers of digital health systems in lower income settings.
-Medic Mobile developed the CHT’s core application framework, and has worked closely with a number of partners to develop and deploy reference applications that build on and extend this framework.
-Medic Mobile has always developed free software, but the organization is now focused on supporting a vibrant community contributing to a global public good.
+Medic Mobile developed the CHT’s application framework, and is working closely with our partners to develop and deploy reference applications that build on and extend this framework.

 Why the CHT?
 Why now?